basarat/egghead-this/script.md

 }
 foo();
 ```
-If I go ahead and call this function from the root of the file you can see that it is actually the nodejs global variable.
+If I go ahead and call this function from the root of the file you can see that this actually points to the nodejs global variable.
 I can prove this by simply checking if this is equal to global and it is.

 ```
 function foo() {